 Gabriel García Marquez

-And the same taxi driver was more pleased to have a tourist to tell all the long colonial history of Cartagena, than to earn money for the trip.
-That was how he drove me to the hotel transporting me through several centuries of history.
-And the trip was long, not because the taxi driver wanted to take advantage of the foreign tourist, but because he needed to describe in detail the siege of Cartagena by Pablo Morillo for 105 days in 1815 that earned the city the qualification of “The Heroic.”
-Or that fateful February 8, 1586 in which the pirate Francis Drake landed, occupied the city, ordered the burning of houses and the destruction of the Cathedral as a means of pressure to be given the public treasury.
+My taxi driver seemed more eager to tell me about the long colonial history of Cartagena than to get paid for his taxi service.
+And so he drove me to the hotel, transporting me through several centuries of history with his talking.
+The trip was long, not because the taxi driver wanted to take advantage of a naive tourist, but because he needed to describe all the details of the siege of Cartagena by Pablo Morillo that lasted for 105 days in 1815 and that earned the city the label “The Heroic”.
+He also told me about the fateful day on February 8, 1586 when the pirate Francis Drake landed, occupied the city, ordered the burning of houses and the destruction of the cathedral in order to seize the public treasury.

-Gabriel García Marquez left written in his handwriting the request that the final destination of his ashes had to be Cartagena, because that way he could be where one is immune to nostalgia, seeing the immensity of the sea.
+Gabriel García Marquez requested that after his death, his ashes be returned to Cartagena and laid to rest there, so he could stay forever where one is immune to nostalgia, seeing the immensity of the sea.

 Pablo Munini © Madrid, January 2020